 Reads, creates and updates Care Plans hosted by a Care Plan Service.

-Reads, creates and updates Plan Definitions (e.g., order sets, protocols, etc.) hosted by a Care Plan Guidance Service.
+Reads, creates and updates Plan Definitions (e.g., order sets, protocols, etc.) hosted by a Care Plan Definition Service.

 Applies Activity Definitions when the care plan is created and/or updated